HassanAli99/ADS_Final_Thesis/README.md

 ## Code

 The code in this repository implements Random Forest and Multiple Linear Regression analysis for streamflow modelling.
 It takes the provided input data and generates the corresponding results.
+Python was used for data preprocessing in this research study, while R was used for data analysis and modeling.

-The folder with the python code is structured as follows:
+The folder with the Python code is structured as follows:

 ``` bash